-- · A minimum 3.0 for unconditional admission and a minimum 2.75 for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE)
+- A minimum 3.0 for unconditional admission and a minimum 2.75 for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE)

-- · Developmental Psychology - Theories of Personality - Christian Doctrine or a course in Systematic Theology - · Any outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment.

-3. Three Recommendations (on the forms provided)

-· One recommendation must be from an academic source

-4. Comprehensive Essay that includes

-- Reasons for pursuing graduate study in Counseling Ministry - · A statement about your religious experience, including fundamentals of personal faith and present pattern of spiritual growth - The relationship between your professional goals and your faith - · Long-term professional goals - · Reasons for choosing to study at California Baptist University
+- Developmental Psychology - Theories of Personality - Christian Doctrine or a course in Systematic Theology - Outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment - 3.
+Three Recommendations completed on forms provided.
+Family members and friends may not complete recommendations - One recommendation must be from an academic source - 4.
+Comprehensive Essay that includes the following elements: - Purpose for entering the program - Experiences that have directed your interest toward becoming a counseling minister - Religious background, present pattern of spiritual growth, fundamentals of personal faith and the relationship between your faith and professional goals - Reasons for choosing to study at California Baptist University - Include in your essay a response to this question: "Have you ever participated in psychiatric treatment or counseling, yes or no?"
+If yes, please provide an explanation.